 Getting a dental bridge at Washington Court House Dental usually takes two appointments:

-- During your first appointment, your teeth are prepared to receive the bridge.
+- Initial Appointment: During your first appointment, your teeth are prepared to receive the bridge.
 Preparation involves reshaping the abutment teeth to allow room for a crown to be placed over them.
 You’ll be given a local anesthetic to ensure you’re comfortable throughout the procedure.
 Next, we’ll take a digital impression of your teeth and send them to the lab for bridge fabrication.
 We’ll place a temporary bridge to protect exposed teeth and gums.

 - Appointment for bridge placement: Once your bridge is ready, you’ll come in for your second appointment to have them placed.
 We’ll remove the temporary one and place the permanent bridge, making any necessary adjustments to ensure it fits perfectly.